kudashevs/php-8-new-features/README.md

 ## Usage

 This repo contains a Dockerfile that allows you build a PHP 8 image with all its code.
-To build an image you need Docker software installed on your computer.
+To build an image you need Docker software to be installed on your computer.
 For more information on how to build and use the container from this repo, please refer to the documentation in [USAGE.md](USAGE.md).
 For more information on how to use the Docker software, please refer to [docker docs](https://docs.docker.com) site and [Get started](https://docs.docker.com/get-started/) section.

 ## PHP 8 improvements

 ### *Object classname*
-Since PHP 8 it's possible to use magic constant `::class` (which returns the fully qualified class name) on a class instance:
+Since PHP 8 it is possible to use magic constant `::class` (which returns the fully qualified class name) on a class instance:
 ```php
 echo $object::class;
 ```